Challenges and Opportunities of Gravitational Wave Searches at MHz to GHz Frequencies: Sources

 \subsection{Overview}

-Fig.~\ref{fig:hc_stochastic_summary} and Fig.~\ref{fig:hc_coherent_summary} summarize a representative selection of the sources which are discussed in more detail in the following subsections.
+Fig.~\ref{fig:hc_coherent_summary} and Fig.~\ref{fig:hc_stochastic_summary} summarize a representative selection of the sources which are discussed in more detail in the following subsections.
 The regions bounded by the colored curves illustrate the region of parameter space which may be covered by the corresponding source for appropriate parameter choices as specified below.
-They should not be mistaken for GW spectra obtained for a fixed model parameter choice.
+Except for the cases of inflation with broken spatial reparametrization symmetry and the cosmic gravitational microwave background they should not be mistaken for GW spectra obtained for a fixed model parameter choice.

+In the same figures, we also indicate the demonstrated (filled boxes) or expected (empty boxes) sensitivity of the detector concepts discussed in Sec.~\ref{sec:detectors}.
+In some cases we report two sensitivities for a single detector, using two different intensities of the same color (see for instance the case of levitated sensors), if the sensitivity depends on the details of the future implementation of the detector or on some assumptions needed to place the constraint.
+In the case of the levitated sensors the two colors refer to two different versions of the same detector concept: a 1 meter and a 100 meter implementation, see Sec.~\ref{sec:OpticallyLevitatedSensors}, the latter giving a better sensitivity and in the case of the radiotelescopes EDGES and ARCADE, the two sensitivities refer to the weakest and strongest possible cosmic magnetic field, whose value is needed in order to place the constraint, see Sec.~\ref{sec:inv_gertsenshtein}.

+The comparison of signal strength and detector sensitivity in these figures should be taken with great caution, and serves as a very rough illustration only.
+In particular, the signals in Fig.~\ref{fig:hc_coherent_summary} are coherent (and partially transient) signals whereas the signals depicted in Fig.~\ref{fig:hc_stochastic_summary} are stationary isotropic stochastic signals.
+A given detector concept will be more or less suitable for these different types of signals, which is not accounted for in this illustration.
+Further restriction may apply.
+For example, the quoted sensitivity for the radio telescopes ARCADE and EDGES assumes a cosmological distance between source and observer.
+Regarding the possible signals, we have aimed to make realistic estimates of the largest possible signals in different models.
+This does however not factor in the likelihood of such a signal occurring in the detector lifespan.
+This is in particular true for the coherent sources, see the respective subsections for details.\\